-Our selection of the best restaurants at Marina Bay Singapore ranges from ultra-luxury rooftop venues serving up haute cuisine, to modest hawker stalls that’ll take you back to simpler times.
+The best restaurants at Marina Bay Singapore range from ultra-luxury rooftop venues serving up haute cuisine to modest hawker stalls that’ll take you back to simpler times.
 The Marina Bay area is probably the most iconic spot in the city with its incredible views and mesmerising landmarks, so it’s no wonder there are so many great dining options about.

-Part of the Marina’s development included the awe-inspiring, $5.5 billion Marina Bay Sands, and many of the restaurants included in our list are located in or around this world-famous resort.
-As with the flavours to expect, our selection has it all: from local Singaporean street food to French fine-dining, classic Chinese delicacies to lavish international buffets.
-Read on to tantalise your taste buds and discover the 10 best restaurants at Marina Bay in Singapore.
+The bay’s development included the awe-inspiring Marina Bay Sands, and many of the restaurants in our list are located in or around this world-famous resort.
+As with the flavours to expect, our selection has it all: from local Singaporean street food to French fine dining, classic Chinese delicacies to lavish international buffets.
+Read on to tantalise your taste buds and discover all the great restaurants at Marina Bay in Singapore.

-- Address: #B1-71 The Shoppes at Marina Bay Sands
+- Location: 10 Bayfront Avenue, #B1-71 The Shoppes at Marina Bay Sands, Singapore

 - Tel: +65 6688 8517